 5) Returning portions of the tenancy deposit that exceed the cap

-So, the tenancy deposit will be capped, so I’ll eventually need to return portions of the deposits’ that exceed the cap if any of my tenancies are renewed.
+So, the tenancy deposit will be capped to 5 weeks’ worth of rent, so that means I’ll eventually need to return a portion of my deposits’ that exceed the cap if any of my tenancies are renewed [with existing tenants].
 I imagine I’m not the only sorry soul in this undesirable situation; there must be plenty of pet-friendly landlords lumbered into this mess, along with non pet-friendly landlords that simply don’t feel fulfilled with anything less than a six week deposit.

 Resources for more information